Algorithmic Pirogov-Sinai theory: Conclusions

-A related direction would be to use more geometrically sophisticated notions of contours to improve the range of parameters for which the condition~\eqref{eqKPcondition} holds.
-An example of a very efficient use of contours is in~\cite{blanca2016phase} where the best upper bound on the phase coexistence regime for the hard-core model on $\Z^d$ is proved. \begin{openprob} Find an FPTAS and efficient sampling algorithm for the hard-core model on $\mathbb T^2_n$ for $\lam >5.3506$, the region of coexistence for the hard-core model on $\Z^2$ proved in~\cite{blanca2016phase}. \end{openprob}
+A related direction would be to use more geometrically sophisticated notions of contours to improve the range of parameters for which the condition~\eqref{eqKPcondition} holds. \begin{openprob} Find an FPTAS and efficient sampling algorithm for the hard-core model on $\mathbb T^2_n$ for $\lam >5.3506$, the region of coexistence for the hard-core model on $\Z^2$ proved in~\cite{blanca2016phase}. \end{openprob}

-With more sophisticated contours, one could also hope to find algorithms for models whose ground states consist of collections of configurations, like the $q$-coloring model for which the ground states are colorings with a subset of colors assigned to the even and odd sublattices.
+With more sophisticated contours, one could hope to find algorithms for models whose ground states consist of collections of configurations, e.g., the $q$-coloring model.

 \begin{openprob} Find an FPTAS and efficient sampling algorithm for proper $q$-colorings of $\tor$ when $d = d(q)$ is sufficiently large. \end{openprob}